Elyoya: 2025 season

 For the 2025 LEC season the team acquired a new midlaner: Joseph "Jojopyun" Joon-pyun, the first NA import to play in the EU.

 In winter split the team qualify for playoffs with a 6–3 record.
 In playoffs, after a few up and down matches, they finally ended up losing to Fnatic on their way to the final, finishing in fourth position and thus losing the opportunity to qualify for the 2025 First Stand.

 The spring split the team qualify for playoffs in the third position with another 6–3.
 In playoffs, they defeated the current champion Karmine Corp twice, the last time being to advance to the split final against G2 Esports and qualifying for the 2025 Mid-Season Invitational and the 2025 Esports World Cup.
 In the final, the team looked superior throughout and won 3–1.
 After the final, Elyoya was named Finals MVP.

 At MSI they were quickly eliminated after falling to Bilibili Gaming and CTBC Flying Oyster.
 In the EWC, the team qualified for the playoffs by defeating GAM Esports and their recent MSI executioner, CTBC Flying Oyster.
 In playoffs the team was eliminated by reigning world champion T1 1–2.

 On summer split the team qualify for playoffs in first position in Group 1.
 In playoffs, after their victory against Fnatic, the team qualified for the 2025 World Championship.
-Additionally, Elyoya became the one on the only EMEA five players (alongside Marek "Humanoid" Brázda, Zdravets "Hylissang" Galabov (both six in a row), Luka "Perkz" Perković, and Bora "YellOwStaR" Kim) to qualify for Worlds in five consecutive years.
+Additionally, Elyoya became the one on the only EMEA five players (alongside Marek "Humanoid" Brázda, Zdravets "Hylissang" Galabov, Luka "Perkz" Perković, and Bora "YellOwStaR" Kim) to qualify for Worlds in five consecutive years.
 After comfortably defeating Fnatic again in the lower bracket final, the team made it back to the split final against G2 Esports.
 In the final, the team was outclassed in every game and lost 0–3.

+At Worlds, they started with losses against KT Rolster and G2 Esports.
+The team recovered by defeating Fnatic and Team Secret Whales.
+They then faced the reigning world champions, T1, for a spot in the quarterfinals, but lost 0–2, finishing in 9th–11th place.